amit208/Classic-Arcade-Game/README.md

-#About this project
+# About this project
 This project/game is one of the project of Udacity Front-End-Nanodegree.
 This project basically check the Object Oriented Programming of the student.

 # Name of this project
 Classic Arcade Game

 # How to load this Game?
-1. Just clone or download the files from the github link --
+1. Just clone the files from the github link -- https://github.com/amit208/Classic-Arcade-Game.git OR
+Download all the files in a zipped folder from this link -- https://github.com/amit208/Classic-Arcade-Game/archive/master.zip
 2. Open the folder
 3. Run the index.html file
 4. Done!!!
 Your game is ready to play